Recipe by Chef Cindy

 - 4 collard greens

-- 4 tbsp hummus
+- 4 tablespoon hummus

 Instructions